Naantali – Langnas

 Ferries to Aland

-The earliest Naantali Langnas ferry typically departs Naantali at about 10:00 and the last ferry usually leaves at 23:00.
+The earliest Naantali Langnas ferry sailings typically depart Naantali at around 10:00.
+The last ferry usually departs at 23:00.

 More routes than anyone else.